 When the garden catalogs come out and the nurseries start stocking plants, gardeners start thinking about how to get the most bloom for their buck.
-That can be a really tough job when you have a shaded garden that needs some flowers.
+That can be a really tough job when you have a shade garden that needs some flowers.
 Shade loving perennials are out there!
 You don’t have to have an all foliage garden just because your garden is shaded, and you don’t have to settle for just a few weeks of bloom.
 Check out these perennials for shade the bloom all summer, with flowers in all colors!

 Perennials For Shade That Bloom All Summer!

 This is not your typical annual geranium that fills window boxes everywhere… in truth, those are Pelargoniums.
 True geraniums are a perennial that does well in partial shade, and blooms pink or blue all summer.
 In addition, many varieties’ foliage turns bronze or red in the fall.
 We love Geranium “Rozanne”.
 You can get “Rozanne” at Burpee.
 Its blooms are big and blue, and the plant grows to 20 inches.
-The common name for this plant is “Cranesbill”.
+The common name for this perennial flower for shade is “Cranesbill”.

-One of our favorite summer blooming shade perennials is Astilbe.
+One of our favorite summer blooming perennials for shade is Astilbe.
 Astilbe have foliage that is glossy and attractive, and bloom from late spring into summer.
 If you cut them back after blooming, they can bloom again.
 In pinks, purples and whites, they are a fluffy spire that can brighten any shady spot.
 They grow 18 inches wide and 18-24 inches tall, and are hardy to zone 4.
 Common name for this shade loving perennial is “Meadowsweet”.
 These plants are tough, but cannot handle drought.
 Keep soil moist and fertilize yearly for best bloom.
 The “Younique” collection of Astilbe from ‘Burpee‘ are compact growing varieties with beautiful colors.
 They are also deer and rabbit resistant.